-Millions of couples will go out for dinner this Valentine’s Day, but you can create a romantic evening in provided you have the right menu!
-A few candles, some great music, and a home-cooked meal with a few of these key ingredients is bound to make for a great night in!
+Millions of couples will go out for dinner this Valentine’s Day, but you can create a romantic evening at home.
+You just need to have the right menu, a few candles, some great music, and a home-cooked meal with a few of these key ingredients.
+Prepare them right and you are bound to have a great night in!
 So sit back, relax, and read about these 5 foods to serve on Valentine’s Day!

-If you’re a fan of spicy food than chili peppers are the right Valentine’s Day food for you!
-Considered an aphrodisiac and a symbol of love, Chili peppers stimulate endorphins (the brain’s pleasure chemicals), speed up heart rate, stimulate your nerve endings and make you sweat, similar to what you experience when you’re falling in love!
+If you’re a fan of spicy food then chili peppers are the right Valentine’s Day food for you!
+Considered an aphrodisiac and a symbol of love, Chili peppers stimulate endorphins (the brain’s pleasure chemicals), speed up heart rate, stimulate your nerve endings and make you sweat.
+Similar to what you experience when you are falling in love!

 Dark chocolate has been shown to cause a spike in dopamine, which induces feelings of pleasure.
 However, one “study showed that a 130-pound person would have to eat 25 pounds of chocolate in one sitting to significantly alter the mood.”
-It might be the cultural association that makes chocolate an aphrodisiac, and less a chemical reaction.
-Chocolate is seen as a reward, a treat and something special.
-Not only the taste, but also the aroma and texture of chocolate all contribute to the “romantic” vibe of chocolate.
+It might be the cultural association that makes chocolate an aphrodisiac and less a chemical reaction.
+Chocolate is seen as a reward, a treat, and something special.
+Not only the taste but also the aroma and texture of chocolate contributes to the “romantic” vibe of chocolate.